Source: MCC 2018-19 Catalog

 |BIOL 115 -Introduction to Anatomy and Physiology||4/4|

 |MA 106A L&L – Medical Assistant Clinical II||6/8|

 Note: The Medical Assistant Certificate flows directly into the Associate in Science and Arts degree.

 - Ability to meet the requirements of the occupation of Medical Assistant

 - Required Immunizations and negative 2 step tuberculin test

 - Clear Criminal Background Check

-- Current CPR card (Basic Life Support/CPR for Healthcare Providers-AHA or ARC-classroom)
+- Current CPR card (Basic Life Support/CPR for Healthcare Providers-American Heart Association or American Red Cross-classroom)